Struggling Rune saves four match points to win second straight Munich title

 Top seeded Rune took the first set comfortably but was blown away in the second.

-World number seven Rune, 19, then began to struggle with a right shoulder problem and needed a medical time-out at 3-1 down in the decider before Van de Zandschulp raced to a 5-2, 40/15 lead.
+World number seven Rune then began to struggle with a right shoulder problem and needed a medical time-out at 3-1 down in the decider before Van de Zandschulp raced to a 5-2, 40/15 lead.

 However, Rune fought back, saving two match points to make it 5-3, then two more to force the tie-break despite twisting his ankle.